axonivy-market/keycloak-connector/keycloak-connector-product/README.md

 ## Demo

+In this demo, a use case is presented in which a user applies for a Keycloak account - initiated from an Axon Ivy process.

+An administrator is assigned an Axon Ivy task in which this account can be approved.
+The account is then automatically created in Keycloak and assigned to a group.

-### Register user and assign user to group on the KeyCloak
+### Register a user and assign them to a group in Keycloak
 1. User Registration:

-Applicants start process `Processes/UserRegistration/register.ivp` first.
+Applicant start process `Processes/UserRegistration/register.ivp` first.

-Applicants complete the required fields and submit their application for reviewing.
+Applicant complete the required fields and submit their application for reviewing.

 ![registration-form-view](images/registration-form.png)